coerry/TypoXpublish/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.8.

+## Deployment Site

+## Who is working on this Project?
+Andreas Moritz (S1810629007)

+Carina Rogl (S1810629009)

+## What is this project about?
+Equation Editor to convert wysiwyg equations into LaTeX usable code

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.